Mistralys/mailcode/README.md

 For HTML mailings, or cases where the styles cannot be easily injected, the inline mode will automatically add the necessary styles to every command instance.

-Simply enable the inline mode:
+Enable the inline mode like this:

 ```php
 use Mailcode\Mailcode;